What is Nylon?

 - In industrial uses, qualities of reduced weight and noise in Nylon is highly valued

-Nylon fiber can be formed to Mono filament Yarn and Multi filament yarn.
-Mono filament yarn is a single strand of nylon fiber.
-In multi filament yarn several strands of thin nylon fibers are twisted together to form a 20 or higher denier single yarn of Nylon.
-Multi filament yarn is stronger and more resilient but less shinier and overall superior than Mono filament yarn.
+Nylon fiber can be formed into Monofilament Yarn and Multifilament yarn.
+Monofilament yarn is a single strand of nylon fiber.
+In multi-filament yarn, several strands of thin nylon fibers are twisted together to form a 20 or higher denier single yarn of Nylon.
+Multifilament yarn is stronger and more resilient but less shiny and overall superior than Monofilament yarn.

 Uses of Nylon

 Nylon is used in a variety of applications, but for me, its use as a textile is of primary importance.